Lunch Bucket Paradise

 Grassroots Philanthropy: Field Notes of a Maverick Grantmaker

 Written with Bill Somerville Heyday Books Set aside the mountains of paper that characterize conventional philanthropy and focus instead on forging enduring partnerships with outstanding individuals.
 Dare to change the world in imaginative ways that prove deeply satisfying, exciting, and (dare we say it?) fun.
 Based on four decades of Bill Somerville's experience as a foundation executive, Grassroots Philanthropy is an unorthodox guide to decisive, hands-on grantmaking.
 Straightforward, persuasive, and exhilarating, Somerville's courageous and thoughtful approach to grantmaking will energize and motivate foundation and nonprofit leaders alike.
-You can read an excerpt from Grassroots Philanthropy on Philanthropic Ventures Foundation's website, as well as read over 25 reviews of the book, which has recently been translated into Chinese, and will be published in Fall 2011 by Beijing Normal University Press. |
+You can read an excerpt from Grassroots Philanthropy on Philanthropic Ventures Foundation's website, as well as read over 25 reviews of the book, which has recently been translated into Chinese, and published in by Beijing Normal University Press. |

 Travelers' Tales America